-This is the companion guide to Quiz 1 with links to past lectures, assignments, and handouts, as well as isomorphic quiz problems and additional practice problems to assist you in learning the concepts.
+This is a study guide with links to past lectures, assignments, and handouts, as well as additional practice problems to assist you in learning the concepts.

 Draw environment diagrams automatically with Python Tutor.

 Important: For solutions to these assignments once they have been released, see the main website